2022 Fall Workshop Series

 - Define “cultures of resilience” (Nickow, 2007) and transcendence in the context of addiction recovery concepts, liberation psychology themes, historical and intergenerational trauma and community organizing principles

-- Explain how clinicians’ own personal and family histories and personal labor may inform their work and enhance both treatment engagement and treatment effectiveness
+- Explain how clinicians’ own personal and family histories and personal labor may inform their work and enhance treatment engagement and effectiveness

-About Marcia Nickow: An addictions psychologist and group psychotherapist, Marcia Nickow, Psy.D, CADC, CGP, designed and implemented an intensive, long-term group psychotherapy program in her downtown Chicago private practice at Working Sobriety Addiction and Trauma Recovery Center.
+About Marcia Nickow: A substance use disorder psychologist and group psychotherapist, Marcia Nickow, Psy.D, CADC, CGP, designed and implemented an intensive, long-term group psychotherapy program in her downtown Chicago private practice at Working Sobriety Addiction and Trauma Recovery Center.
 Marcia leads 14 long-term process groups weekly — men’s, women’s, multigender, couples, professionals and artists/writers groups.
-Her clinical interests include intergenerational trauma and addiction, historical trauma, pedagogies of oppression, and anti-racist organizational transformation.
+Her clinical interests include intergenerational trauma and substance use disorder, historical trauma, pedagogies of oppression, and anti-racist organizational transformation.

 Marcia serves as senior organizational and clinical advisor at SunCloud Health Outpatient Treatment Center.
 She also conducts clinical staff trainings at Haymarket Center.
 This past February, she co-led a day-long workshop, “Groups as Cultures of Resilience: A Psychodynamic-oriented Decolonizing Approach to Treating Addictions and Trauma,” and an open session, “A Tale of Two Cities: Pandemic Response Narratives from New York and Chicago,” at the annual conference of the American Group Psychotherapy Association (AGPA).

-With more than 30 years’ experience treating the full spectrum of addictions, eating disorders and trauma, Marcia has worked in inpatient, outpatient, halfway house, forensic, correctional, hospital, veterans’ hospital, social welfare, school, homeless and street outreach settings.
+With more than 30 years’ experience treating the full spectrum of substance use disorders, eating disorders, and trauma, Marcia has worked in inpatient, outpatient, halfway house, forensic, correctional, hospital, veterans’ hospital, social welfare, school, homeless, and street outreach settings.
 Her earlier work as a journalist and a community organizer helped inspire her trauma-focused, multigenerational treatment model.

-A presenter at conferences nationally and internationally, Marcia has taught addictions, trauma, group psychotherapy, social psychology, diversity studies and forensic psychology at the Chicago School of Professional Psychology.
+A presenter at conferences nationally and internationally, Marcia has taught substance use disorder, trauma, group psychotherapy, social psychology, diversity studies, and forensic psychology at the Chicago School of Professional Psychology.

 Marcia is a co-author of A Group Therapist’s Guide to Process Addictions.
 She also is co-recipient of the 2015 Alonzo Award for Excellence from AGPA for her contributions to the scientific literature on psychodynamic group psychotherapy.